chkass06/Biomol-final-project/README.md

-# 🧬 Homology-Based Gene Prediction Pipeline
+# 🧬 Homology-Based Gene Prediction Code

 This repository contains a full pipeline for performing **gene prediction** based on **homology to known protein sequences**, particularly across species within the *Arabidopsis* genus.
 The goal is to identify **protein-coding genes (exons)** in an unannotated genomic DNA sequence using both **sequence alignment tools** and **biological inference**.